ibm-cloud-docs/pattern-vpc-security/infrastructure-and-endpoint-security-domain.md

 Segmentation techniques can be considered firewalling methods. {{site.data.keyword.Bluemix_notm}} has native firewalling in several areas to control IP addresses, ports and protocols and associated ingress and egress traffic.
 Most notable are ACLs that are firewalls that are applied to created cloud subnets.
 Security Groups are firewalls that are applied to virtual server instance (VSI) network interfaces.
 Security Groups work at Level 3 and Level 4 controlling allowed IP addresses, ports, and protocols.

- - [Access Control Lists](/docs/vpc?topic=vpc-using-acls) controls ingress and egress IP addresses, ports and protocol in subnets
+ - [Access Control Lists](/docs/vpc?topic=vpc-using-acls) controls ingress and egress IP addresses, ports and protocol in subnets.
- - [Security Groups](/docs/security-groups?topic=security-groups-about-ibm-security-groups): Controls ingress and egress IP addresses, ports, and protocols on virtual server instances network interfaces.
+ - [Security Groups](/docs/security-groups?topic=security-groups-about-ibm-security-groups) - Controls ingress and egress IP addresses, ports and protocols on virtual server instances network interfaces.
 This can be considered host firewalling.
- - NexGen firewalls: {{site.data.keyword.Bluemix_notm}} has two firewalls within its catalog, Juniper and Fortinet that can be deployed on VSIs at the edge, and these can fully control Level 3 & 4 traffic, but these are capable of much more filtering like controlling URLs, files, DNS queries and layer 7 web application firewalling.
+ - NexGen firewalls - {{site.data.keyword.Bluemix_notm}} has two firewalls within its catalog, Juniper and Fortinet, that can be deployed on VSIs at the edge, and these can fully control Level 3 & 4 traffic, but these are capable of much more filtering like controlling URLs, files, DNS queries and layer 7 web application firewalling.
 In addition to the firewalls in the {{site.data.keyword.Bluemix_notm}} catalog, customers can bring their own firewall and host it on a VSI.
- - {{site.data.keyword.cis_full_notm}}: {{site.data.keyword.cis_short_notm}} setup has a traditional layer 3/4 firewall, in addition to its WAF capability and other security features.
-This would be applicable in situation where the customer has dispersed users and where a content delivery network (CDN) solution might be used.
+ - {{site.data.keyword.cis_full_notm}} - {{site.data.keyword.cis_short_notm}} setup has a traditional layer 3/4 firewall, in addition to its WAF capability and other security features.
+This would be applicable in situation where the customer has dispersed users and where a content delivery network (CDN) solution may be used.
- - [Context Restrictions](/docs/account?topic=account-context-restrictions-whatis): Firewalls in essence that front-end services to control ingresses from certain allowed IP addresses.
-An example of this is blocking access from Russia on a Saturday night.
+ - [Context Restrictions](/docs/account?topic=account-context-restrictions-whatis) - firewalls in essence that front end services to control ingresses from certain allowed IP addresses.
+E.g., blocking accesses from Russia on a Saturday night.

 ### Options
 {: #firewalling-options}

- - VPCs, Access Control Lists (ACLs), security groups: There are no mandatory options for all VPC environments.
-For more information, see [exploring firewalls](/docs/fortigate-10g?topic=fortigate-10g-exploring-firewalls).
+ - VPCs, Access Control Lists (ACLs), security groups - No options – mandatory for all VPC environments.
+Please see: [exploring firewalls](/docs/fortigate-10g?topic=fortigate-10g-exploring-firewalls).
- - NexGen Firewalls: Required when there are public connections to the Internet and {{site.data.keyword.cis_full_notm}} will not be used.
-Required when there are public connections to the Internet and where advanced firewalls features are needed, for example, SD-WAN, file inspections, and so on.
-Optional in private connections to on-premises, but is still recommended.
+ - NexGen Firewalls - Required when there are public connections to the Internet and {{site.data.keyword.cis_full_notm}} will not be used.
+Required when there are public connections to the Internet and where advanced firewalls features are needed, e.g., SD-WAN, file inspections, and so on.
+Optional in private connections to on-prem, but still recommended.
 Optional when {{site.data.keyword.cis_short_notm}} will be used.
- - {{site.data.keyword.cis_full_notm}}: Required where there are other needs such as content delivery networking (CDN), for example, edge content caching, URI controls, distributed TLS terminations, global load balancing, DDoS, and so on.
-For more information, see [{{site.data.keyword.cis_short_notm}}](/docs/cis?topic=cis-getting-started).
+ - {{site.data.keyword.cis_full_notm}} - [{{site.data.keyword.cis_short_notm}}](/docs/cis?topic=cis-getting-started).
+Required where there are other needs such as content delivery networking (CDN), e.g., edge content caching, URI controls, distributed TLS terminations, global load balancing, DDoS, and so on.

 ### Best practices
 {: #core-network-protection-best-practices}

- - Knowing and documenting all traffic flows, and segment accordingly.
+ - Knowing and documenting all traffic flows, and segment accordingly
- - Firewalls should be first setup with a “deny all” configurations and IPs.
-Port and protocols are only opened when necessary.
+ - Firewalls should be first setup with a “deny all” configurations and IPs, port and protocols are only opened when necessary.
  - Periodic firewall rules reviews
- - Review the {{site.data.keyword.cis_full_notm}} [best practices](/docs/cis?topic=cis-best-practices-for-cis-setup).
+ - {{site.data.keyword.cis_full_notm}} [best practices](/docs/cis?topic=cis-best-practices-for-cis-setup)
+ - Knowing and documenting all traffic flows, and segment accordingly
+ - Firewalls should be first setup with a “deny all” configurations and IPs, port and protocols are only opened when necessary.
+ - Periodic firewall rules reviews
+ - {{site.data.keyword.cis_full_notm}}[best practices](/docs/cis?topic=cis-best-practices-for-cis-setup).

 ### Solutioning guidance
 {: #core-network-protection-guidance}